chuckstack/chuck-stack-nix/readme.md

 nixos-rebuild switch
 ```
 If you exit from tmux and the nixos session then reconnect, your bash session will be updated with all the new tools and features.

+### SSH Details

+SSH is disabled by default in system.nix.
+Uncomment the system.nix => services.openssh section if you wish to enable it.
+The reasons it is disabled by default are:

+- It is safer to assume you do not want it enabled and open.
+- The NixOS default behavior is to open the ssh port firewall port when the ssh service is enagbled.
+To prevent this, you must explicitly disable the port in the system.nix => networking.firewall section.
+- The Incus command `incus exec instance-name bash` does not use ssh to connect; therefore, you can connect from Incus without needing the sshd services enabled.

 ### Network Static IP